 There are many requirements to opening a new restaurant.
-If you are considering opening a food establishment, the best approach is to come by the Sweetwater-Nolan County Health Department (SNCHD) and ask for a copy of “Texas Food Establishment Rules”.
+If you are considering opening a food establishment, the best approach is to review the “Texas Food Establishment Rules”.
 This book contains the guidelines, policy, standards and quality assurance for food establishments.
-The cost is $10.00.
-It can be downloaded from the Texas Department of State Health Services at http://www.dshs.state.tx.us/foodestablishments/default.shtm.
+It can be downloaded from the Texas Department of State Health Services at https://www.dshs.texas.gov/foodestablishments/.

-There are certain criteria that must be met in order to open for business, you must first contact SNCHD and request an application, pay fee, and show proof of a Certifiied Food Manager Certificate.
-Following the application process and inspection, you will require paying a yearly fee of $50.00.
+There are certain criteria that must be met in order to open for business, you must first Have a Fire and Safety Inspection done by the Fire Marshal at Sweetwater Fire Department, and get an Certificate of Occupancy through the Code Enforcement Office at City Hall, then contact SNCHD and request an application, pay fee, and show proof of a Certified Food Manager Certificate.
+Following the application process and inspection, you will require paying a yearly fee of $100.00.
 You cannot open a food establishment without a county health permit.

 A roadside food vendor is a person who operates a mobile retail food store from a temporary location adjacent to a public road or highway.
 Food shall not be prepared or processed by a roadside food vendor.
 A roadside food vendor is classified as a mobile food establishment.

-A mobile food vendor is a vehicle mounted food establishment that is readily moveable.
+A mobile food vendor is a vehicle mounted food establishment that is readily movable.
 Serve only food that is prepared, packaged in individual servings, transported and stored under conditions meeting the requirements of these sections.
-NO POTENTIALLY HAZARDS FOODS.

-If you have any questions, please contact Linda Kite at 235-5463 or come by the health department.
+If you have any questions, please contact Richard Acuña at 235-5463 ext.
+1009 or come by the health department.